willymcallister/willymcallister.github.io/_articles/superposition.md

 Where $i_{1V}$ and $i_{2V}$ are the currents in $\text R1$ and $\text R2$ caused by the voltage source.

-Next, we restore the current source and suppress the voltage source.
+Next, we restore the current source and suppress the voltage source by replacing it with a short circuit.

 ![suppress the voltage source](https://ka-perseus-images.s3.amazonaws.com/effc66654a6dee892eae8e7d71bd2de5a2aa9879.svg){: .centered }